 Residential requirements for students based on the campus’s distance from home are lifted for the fall semester.
 Out-of-state students, those with issues accessing the internet from home, and select majors can live on campus for the entirety of the fall semester until the Thanksgiving break, at which time we will move to remote delivery for the remaining academic calendar (two days of the regular semester and five days of final exams).
 Students may commute to campus or live in a residence hall for their one-week labs throughout the semester.
 The in-person labs and clinical experiences require using public health protocols like hand washing, monitoring student and faculty health, requiring face coverings and maintaining social distancing with smaller groups accessing labs at staggered times.

-What if I can’t make it back to campus when in-person instruction resumes?
+What if I can’t make it back to campus for in-person instruction?

 We understand that students may have concerns for their health about returning to a campus and in-person settings.
 We will work with students on a case-by-case basis to determine how they can continue to make progress on their degrees to the best of their ability in their individual circumstances.